reshufflehq/simple-rest-api/README.md

+# We have terminated the backend for this project.
+Old Reshuffle projects can no longer be deployed.

 ## A starting point for creating your REST API with Reshuffle.

 This is a simple starter kit for a REST API implementation.
 You can use it to easily create many useful APIs.
 Additionally, you can use the Swagger specification to automatically create a working UI.
 This UI can be used for testing and sharing your API with other developers.